neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

     |                     |
 ```

-For the NEO ping, we will only use the version and ping command with a payload.
+For the Neo ping, we will only use the version and ping command with a payload.
 The verack command does not have any payload and will not be described.
 The payload of those two commands are defined as follows:

 ### Command "version"